 at The Art Students League via Zoom

 In September 2018, the Art Students League of New York on 57th Street launched a new class for talented high school juniors and seniors as part of the “Aspiring Artists High School Program.”
 This professional-level class on Sunday afternoons during the academic year is a unique opportunity for young artists interested in developing their observational skills in painting from nature and working with other exceptional young artists.
 The class is taught by the renowned contemporary still life painter Amy Weiskopf, who will select up to 25 students by portfolio application.
 Every student will receive a full scholarship that will cover tuition and materials.
 This is an extraordinary opportunity to study at one of the country’s leading art schools.

 Students will paint directly from life as they learn the fundamentals of oil painting: light, color, form, space, and composition, the very building blocks of individual expression.
-The class will take place Sunday afternoons (1:00 – 4:45 PM) at the League.
+The class will take place Sunday afternoons (1:00 – 4:45 PM) via Zoom.

 About the Instructor